roddle/AlanProjectTemplate/README.md

 To change the application, all you have to do is:

 - modify the file at models/model/application.alan
+  you can find examples at models/examples/application.alan
 - run the start.sh script again